sysadmin-info/sysadmin.info.pl/content/en/blog/installing-configuring-and-removing-argo-cd-with-bash-and-ansible.md

 By combining these tasks, the playbook automates the setup and initial configuration of Argo CD, facilitating continuous deployment and management of applications within Kubernetes environments.

-(You should delete the initial secret afterwards as suggested by the Getting Started Guide: https://argo-cd.readthedocs.io/en/stable/getting_started/#4-login-using-the-cli)
+You should delete the initial secret afterwards as suggested by the [Getting Started Guide](https://argo-cd.readthedocs.io/en/stable/getting_started/#4-login-using-the-cli)

 ---